IsaacGuediri/enterprise-2tier-network-automation/README.md

 ## 2. Network Topology
-The lab is built using a collapsed-core (2-Tier) hierarchical network architecture:
+The project is built using a collapsed-core (2-Tier) hierarchical network architecture:

 - **Collapsed Core / Distribution Layer:**
   - `D1` and `D2` serving as the core routing and aggregation layer, interconnected via redundant trunk links (`f1/14 - 15`).